niazahamd89/PosePlusSeg/README.md

 # Testing

-Please lockout the `PosePlusSeg_Test` folder for testing the model.
+Please lookout the `PosePlusSeg_Test` folder for testing the model.

 # Results